Image Source: www.history.com

 The pandemic’s impact on female entrepreneurship especially women-owned microenterprises in developing countries has been immense.
 A large number of women who worked in these enterprises quit their job and women entrepreneurs found it difficult to cope with the situations of financial scarcity and capital investments.
 Yet another major factor that determines the growth of women in the workspace is the traditional societal mindsets about the role of women.
 Many developing countries still believe that when jobs are rare, men are more likely to work rather than women.

-According to McKinsey Global Institute Report, $12 trillion could be added to global GDP by 2025 by advancing women’s equality worldwide.
+According to the McKinsey Global Institute Report, $12 trillion could be added to global GDP by 2025 by advancing women’s equality worldwide.
 But if we want to see it come true, lots of additional efforts are to be taken.
 According to PWC estimates, it would take 63 years to narrow the gender pay gap, 30 years to narrow the participation gap, and 67 years for female full-time employees’ share to be equal with the male share.
-That means persistent efforts must be there for long years to realize complete parity.
+That means persistent efforts must be there for many years to realize complete parity.
 On the occasion of International Women’s Day celebrations, our motto is to create women-centric jobs and encourage women to contribute more to the economy showing their significance.

 All this data paints a sad picture and we are bound to question ourselves if there is even any progress at all.